Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Brera is an entry-level super-automatic espresso machine.
 It has a ceramic burr grinder and a bypass doser for pre-ground coffee.
 The grinder has five settings, which is noticeably less than the Gaggia espresso machines I’ve mentioned above, but Brera also has a friendlier price tag.

 Brera has a manual milk frother.
-This means you can’t get milk-based drinks with a touch of a button like an automatic one, but you’ll have to steam the milk yourself.
+This means you can’t get milk-based drinks with a touch of a button like with an automatic frother.
+You’ll have to steam the milk yourself.
 If you’ve never used a steam wand before, expect there to be a learning curve.
 You’ll be able to get decent foam with Brera’s wand, but not the microfoam needed for creating latte art.

 Brera is a very quiet machine, which comes in handy when you get late-night coffee cravings.
 There are also two coffee spouts, so you can make two espressos at the same time.

 One thing to keep in mind is that its rinsing and descaling cycles take a while.
 Overall, a thorough cleaning process means your espresso machine will last longer, but it can be annoying when you have to wait for it to finish cleaning.
-However, Brera has a rapid steam function.
+On the positive side, Brera has a rapid steam function.
 This espresso machine is ready to steam in 10 seconds, which can save time.

-Brera is a compact machine (10 x 15.5 x 11.5 inches), so its drip tray, bean hopper, and water reservoir are on the smaller side — 40 ounces.
+Brera is a compact machine (10 x 15.5 x 11.5 inches), so its drip tray, bean hopper, and water reservoir are on the smaller side — (28 oz, 8.8 oz, and 40 oz).
 Keep in mind that it can’t serve many people before having to refill the reservoir and hopper and empty the drip tray.

 This espresso machine has an easy-to-use interface and gives plenty of customization.
 You can specify how many beans you want in your espresso, pick between three coffee strength options, and program the cup size.